online submission instructions

 - details of the authors of your article (surnames, forenames and e-mail addresses of all authors);

-- other details of the article you are submitting (article title, language in which your article is written, article category);
+- other details of the article you are submitting (article title, language in which your article is written);

-- any comments regarding your article (e.g. suggestions for referees) in plain, unformatted text, ready to be copied and pasted (or typed directly) into the web site;
+- any comments regarding your article (e.g. information for the Co-editor) in plain, unformatted text, ready to be copied and pasted (or typed directly) into the web site;

 - a high-resolution graphics file in TIFF, PostScript, encapsulated PostScript or HPGL format for each figure and chemical scheme, and any other supporting files you wish to submit;